History of Computer Networks

 - It is not very cost-effective as the hardware used is more expensive.

-(ii) Asynchronous Data Transmission
+(ii) Asynchronous Serial Data Transmission

 - In asynchronous transmission, both receiver and sender have no agreement (or awareness) about timing for the sending data, i.e., no coordination between sender and receiver before transmission.

-- The asynchronous transmission uses start and stop bits to signify the beginning of transmission.
+- The asynchronous transmission uses start bits and stop bits to signify the beginning and end of transmission.
 For example, if a sender wants to send some data such as 10011101, it will be appended with the start bit(0) and stop bit(1), and finally look like “1 10011101 0”, where we have assumed that ‘0’ is the start bit and ‘1’ is the stop bit.

 - Asynchronous transmission is best suitable in the case where the characters are transferred at irregular intervals, as in data entry from the keyboard.